GALLERY

 1. Glaze as powder.

-2. Glaze as liquid: the powder is mixed with water that, when fired, forms a transparent glaze.
+2. Glaze as liquid: the powder is mixed with water and the liquid, when fired, forms a transparent glaze.

 3. Glaze-base opaque: glaze mixed with water and products to make it white and opaque